vudoan1708-cyber/Emotion-Based-Music-Streaming-App-WEB/README.md

 npm run serve
 ```

-## 2nd Step
+## 2nd Way
-Alternatively, this step only requires you to have one terminal to run your frontend and backend concurrently.
+Alternatively, this way only requires you to have one terminal to run your frontend and backend concurrently.

 ### Concurrently NPM Package
 This npm package is used to perform a concurrent execution for two or more entities efficiently.

+#### Project setup (Concurrently)
+Make sure that you have installed dependencies for both frontend and backend code before proceeding to the next steps below.
+Reference Project setup (Vue) and Project setup (Node.js)

 #### Change Working Directory (Concurrently)
 From the root directory, do